cyberbotics/webots-doc/guide/using-matlab.md

 We recommend to use the latest MATLAB version on an up-to-date operating system.

 Note that 64-bit versions of Webots are not compatible with 32-bit versions of MATLAB.
-Webots comes only in 64-bit flavours and therefore it can only inter-operate with a 64 bit version of MATLAB.
+Webots comes only in 64-bit flavors and therefore it can only inter-operate with a 64 bit version of MATLAB.

 On some platforms the MATLAB interface needs `perl` and `gcc` to be installed